 The epithelial cells that form the lining of the gut have fingerlike projections called villi, which increase the surface area for transporting nutrients into the body.
 When the gut is inflamed, as is often the case with microbial dysbiosis, these villi can become truncated, resulting in impaired nutrient absorption.
 This includes nutrients like iodine and selenium, which are vital for thyroid health.

-While the microbiota provides many benefits to the host, it also competes with the host for nutrients.
-The nutrients that are essential for our cells to function properly are also important nutrients for our microbes!
 The composition of the microbiota may therefore influence a person’s requirement for various nutrients.
 In fact, a 2009 study in mice suggested that the microbiota competes with the host for selenium when selenium is scarce, impairing synthesis of selenoproteins, which are necessary for proper thyroid function (8).
 In another study, rats fed kanamycin, a broad-spectrum antibiotic, had significantly lower iodine uptake by the thyroid (7).

-Gut bacteria and LPS
+Gut Bacteria and LPS

 Lipopolysaccharide, or LPS, is a component of bacterial cell walls.
 When intestinal permeability is increased, often as a result of gut dysbiosis, LPS can “leak” into the bloodstream.
 This can wreak havoc on the thyroid in a number of ways.